May 1, 2020

 We are ready to help customers avoid supply chain disruptions by accelerating the digital transformation of their order-to-cash processes, ranging from electronic order placement and digital invoice presentment to accelerating cash flow through electronic payments.

 We will continue to closely monitor the situation and evaluate additional measures to support our customers and communities as needs arise.

-For additional information about COVID-19, get the latest report from the U.S. Centers for Disease Control and Prevention (CDC) at cdc.gov or your local health department website.
+For additional information about the Coronavirus (COVID-19), get the latest report from the U.S. Centers for Disease Control and Prevention (CDC) at cdc.gov or your local health department website.